Pressure gaps, geometric potentials, and nonpositively curved manifolds

 \subsection{Geometry of nonpositively curved manifolds}

-In this subsection, we will survey relevant geometric features of nonpositively curved manifolds.
-More comprehensive survey of these results can be found in \cite{ballmann1995lectures,eberlein2001geodesic}.
+This subsection will survey relevant geometric features of nonpositively curved manifolds.
+A more comprehensive survey of these results can be found in \cite{ballmann1995lectures,eberlein2001geodesic}.

 Let $M$ be a closed nonpositively curved manifold, and $\{f_{t}\}_{t\in\R}$ the geodesic flow on the unit tangent bundle $T^{1}M$.
 The tangent bundle $TT^{1}M$ contains three $df_{t}$-invariant continuous bundles $E^{s},E^{u}$, and $E^{c}$.
-The bundle $E^{c}$ is one-dimensional along the flow direction, and the other two bundles $E^{s/u}$, which are orthogonal to $E^{c}$ with respect to the Sasaki metric, can be described via the use of Jacobi fields.
-If $M$ is negatively curved, then these three bundles form a splitting of $TT^{1}M$.
+The bundle $E^{c}$ is one-dimensional along the flow direction, and the other two bundles $E^{s/u}$, which are orthogonal to $E^{c}$ with respect to the Sasaki metric, can be described using Jacobi fields.
+If $M$ is negatively curved, these three bundles form a splitting of $TT^{1}M$.

 A \textit{Jacobi field} $J$ along a geodesic $\gamma$ is a vector field along $\gamma$ satisfying the \textit{Jacobi equation}